 We are committed to making the right decisions under the law.
-If you don’t agree with our decision, you usually have a right to review that decision.
+If you don’t agree with our decision, you may have a right to have that decision reviewed.

 Having a decision reviewed means someone who wasn’t involved with the original decision will have a look at our decision.
 They check if we made the right decision under the law, or if the decision needs to be made again.